doriansmiley/lotusJS/README.md

             border: solid 1px red;
         }
     </style>
-    <button skin-part="button"><label>testButton external</label></button>
+    <button data-skin-part="button"><label>testButton external</label></button>
 </template>
 ````
-Notice the `skin-part` attribute.
+Notice the `data-skin-part` attribute.
 This is a special attribute used by the framework.
 It will pass any element containing this attribute to the web component's `onSkinPartAdded` function.
 In this example that function does the following:

 ````
 Lotus.Button.prototype.onSkinPartAdded = function(part, skinPart){